Erdenheim Farm: Widener

-He became a major figure in Thoroughbred horseracing, and served as president of the National Museum of Racing and Hall of Fame.
+Widener became a major figure in Thoroughbred horseracing, serving as president of the National Museum of Racing and Hall of Fame from 1960 to 1968.
 His champions included Jamestown, winner of the 1930 Belmont Futurity Stakes; Eight Thirty, winner of the 1940 Massachusetts Handicap; and Jaipur, winner of the 1962 Belmont Stakes.
-He kept his Thoroughbreds at Erdenheim Farm and Old Kenney Farm (now Green Gates Farm) in Lexington, Kentucky.
-Jack Joyner was Widener's trainer, between 1917-1932, and lived at Erdenheim Farm until his death in 1943.
-Bert Mulholland began working for Widener in 1923 and was his trainer between 1933-1967.
+Widener kept his Thoroughbreds at Erdenheim Farm and Old Kenney Farm (now Green Gates Farm) in Lexington, Kentucky.
+Jack Joyner was Widener's trainer, between 1917–1932, and lived at Erdenheim Farm until his death in 1943.
+Bert Mulholland began working for Widener in 1923 and was his trainer between 1933–1967.

-Widener wed Jessie Sloane Dodge (1883-1968) in 1917.
+Widener wed Jessie Sloane Dodge (1883–1968) in 1917.
 They were married for more than fifty years, but had no children.
-Upon his death in 1971, he bequeathed Erdenheim Farm and his entire estate to his nephew, Fitz Eugene Dixon Jr. (1923-2006).
+Upon his death in 1971, he bequeathed Erdenheim Farm and his entire estate to his nephew, Fitz Eugene Dixon Jr. (1923–2006).

 Briar Hill

-Widener's cousin, William McIntire Elkins (1882-1947), purchased an adjacent 95-acre tract and hired Trumbauer to design his mansion, "Briar Hill" (1929–30).
+Widener's cousin, William McIntire Elkins (1882–1947), purchased an adjacent 95-acre tract and hired Trumbauer to design his mansion, "Briar Hill" (1929–30).
 Elkins's widow sold the mansion on 47 acres to Dr. Stephen J. Deichelmann in 1948, who converted it into Eugenia Hospital, a psychiatric facility.
 The land along Flourtown Road, she sold to Widener.

 Dixon

-Fitz Eugene Dixon Jr. raised thoroughbred horses, Aberdeen Angus cattle, and Border Cheviot sheep.
+Fitz Eugene Dixon Jr. raised thoroughbred horses, Aberdeen Angus cattle, and Border Cheviot sheep on Erdenhiem Farm.
 His horses also competed in show jumping and dressage.
 He kept the farm largely intact for thirty years.

 The farm is divided into five tracts: